 Albania offers potential for investments.
 When planning to make an investment we would recommend you do some prior market research.
-The following links might be of interest when planning to invest in Albania: Albanian Chamber of Commerce; Albanian Investment Development Agency
+The following links might be of interest when planning to invest in Albania: Albanian Investment Development Agency

 Information on taxation laws and procedures can be found through the website of the Albanian Tax Authorities.

 Invoices and bills issued from public & private bodies include tax costs.
 Self-employed persons should complete a periodic income self declaration form in order to pay for Health & Social Insurance and Income tax.
-More information can be found through: National Business Registration Centre
+More information can be found through: The National Business Center

 Guidance on bringing medication into Albania

-The import of medicines is subject to special license issued by the National Centre for Drugs Control at the Ministry of Health of the Republic of Albania.
+The import of medicines is subject to special license issued by the National Agency of Drugs and Medical Devices at the Ministry of Health of the Republic of Albania.
 This import prohibition is not applicable if you bring in medicines intended for your own use.

 Please read carefully about what documents you need to have in order to be able to bring medicines and other goods in Albania on the website of the General Directorate of Customs.

 Failure to observe the regulations on import of medicines, medical aids and psychotropic substances is punishable.

 British nationals who are resident in Albania and wish their family members to join them should seek advice from the Ministry of Foreign Affairs or a designated Albanian Embassy for the territory in which their family members currently reside, prior to travel.
 They should ensure that any visa or entry clearance requirements are fully understood and that a visa, if required is obtained before arriving in Albania.